hsurisetti/CryptoCurrency/README.md

 ## Part 4: Visualizing Cryptocurrencies Results

-### We visualize the results in the following ways:
+### The results are visualized in the following ways:

 - Plot the clusters using a 3D scatter plot, and each data point shows the CoinName and Algorithm on hover
 - Create a table with tradable cryptocurrencies using the hvplot.table() function